Seahawks’ Tre Brown, Gavin Heslop earning longer looks at cornerback

 But over the last week he has gotten increasing reps working with the starting defense at left corner and had one of the highlight plays of Thursday’s practice when he batted a pass away from DK Metcalf.

 “These games are really important for him to make a bid for how much he can contribute,’’ Carroll said Friday.
 “He’s been really active, he’s tough, he’s been really competitive with the ball, he has not given up plays.
 He’s just been really consistent.
 He’s been a real bright spot in camp.
 It’s a guy — you draft him and wait and see, you don’t know.
-But he’s battling, I’m really excited about just the competitive side of this because he’s trying to earn a job to start.
+But he’s battling.
+I’m really excited about just the competitive side of this because he’s trying to earn a job to start.
 He’s that close already, so we’ll see what happens.”

-Heslop, who was on Seattle’s practice squad all last season, played 33 snaps against the Raiders and earned the team’s fourth-highest defensive grade from Pro Football Focus.
+Heslop, who was on the Seahawks’ practice squad all last season, played 33 snaps against the Raiders and earned the team’s fourth-highest defensive grade from Pro Football Focus.

-Indicative of the team’s apparent desire to find ways to use him he has begun playing more at nickel in the wake of the waiving of former Husky Jordan Miller, who had been working there behind the top two at that spot, Marquise Blair and Ugo Amadi.
-Blair, though, remains out with a sore knee so Heslop could get a long look at nickel against the Broncos.
+Indicative of the team’s apparent desire to find ways to use him, he is playing more at nickel in the wake of the waiving of former Husky Jordan Miller, who had been working there behind the top two at that spot, Marquise Blair and Ugo Amadi.
+Blair remains out with a sore knee, so Heslop could get a long look at nickel against the Broncos.

 “He’s done a nice job,’’ Carroll said.
 “All the time that he’s been here he’s been an active guy that makes plays, knocks the ball down at the right time, has been tough.
 He’s had a really good camp.
 He’ll get some work in the nickel spot, he’s been practicing there because he’s done well.
 We’re looking to find a way that he can contribute.
 It’s been a real good camp for him.”